garagehive/garagehive.github.io/docs/garagehive-how-to-get-started-with-external-consultant-survey.md

    ![](media/garagehive-internal-surveys-external-consultant3.gif)

 7. The survey should be a recurring survey.
 So the recurring feature at the **General** FastTab should be enabled, which activates a new section named **Recurrence Settings**.
-8. From the **Recurrence Settings** select the frequency with which you receive the survey from the external consultant and enter a start date and time when you begin answering the survey.
+8. From the **Recurrence Settings** select the frequency with which you respond to the survey from the external consultant and enter a start date and time when you begin answering the survey.
+9. Choose **Enable** action, to enable the survey.

    ![](media/garagehive-internal-surveys-external-consultant4.gif)